-- 2.2.2 Handguns - 2.2.2.1 Registration Certificate and Transportation of Handguns from a Port of Entry (Clauses 17, 19 and 43)
+2.2.4 Handguns

-To legally possess prohibited and restricted firearms, a person must hold a registration certificate.27 Clause 17 creates section 12.2 of the Firearms Act, which provides that no registration certificate can be issued to an individual for a handgun.
-In other words, new registration certificates will no longer be issued once this provision comes into force, namely, on Royal Assent to the bill.
-In the meantime, draft regulations, tabled in the House of Commons on 30 May 2022, would limit the transfer, that is, the sale, exchange or donation, of handguns (also known as the "handgun freeze").28
+2.2.4.1 Registration Certificate and Transportation of Handguns from a Port of Entry (Clauses 17, 19 and 43)

+To legally possess prohibited and restricted firearms, a person must hold a registration certificate.
+Clause 17 of Bill C-21 adds section 12.2 to the Firearms Act to provide that no registration certificate may be issued to an individual for a handgun.
+In other words, new registration certificates for handguns will no longer be issued once this provision comes into force, namely, on Royal Assent to the bill.
+In the meantime, regulations limit the transfer, that is, the sale, exchange or donation of handguns (also known as the "handgun freeze").
 Section 19 of the Firearms Act sets out rules for transporting prohibited and restricted firearms.
-Specifically, section 19(1) of the Firearms Act currently provides that an individual who holds a licence authorizing the possession of prohibited or restricted firearms may be authorized to transport one between two specific places for any good and sufficient reason, including the following:
+Specifically, section 19(1) of the Firearms Act currently provides that an individual who holds a licence authorizing the possession of prohibited or restricted firearms may be authorized to transport one between specified places for any good and sufficient reason, including the following: